collectiveaccess/ProvidenceDocs/_source/usermanual/user_interface_administration.rst

 User Interface Configuration
 ----------------------------

 There are several configuration options that can be set system wide or for individual users that can improve cataloging efficiency for complex editing interfaces.
-These configuration options are set via Manage > Administration> User Interfaces.
+These configuration options are set via *Manage > Administration> User Interfaces*.
 If your account does not have access to administration configuration please contact your system administrator.

 **Creating User Interfaces**
 It is possible to make multiple User Interfaces for record types that are geared to specific cataloging tasks or users’ working style.
 For example, if a cataloger is responsible for entering data in only a small subset of metadata elements for a record, a new User Interface can be configured with only those elements to support that specific workflow.